Salvadora Debayle: First Lady of Nicaragua

+Later life

 After the death of Salvadora's husband, her son Luis assumed the presidency of the country.
-At the time when Anastasio Somoza García had been shot and was wounded, Salvadora was the one who ordered from León that the National Congress meet, and that Luis be sworn in as President of the Republic.
+At the time when Anastasio Somoza García had been shot and was wounded, Salvadora was the one who ordered from León, Nicaragua, that the National Congress of Nicaragua meet, and that Luis be sworn in as President of the Republic.

 When her husband died, Salvadora inherited a large fortune, which caused her to appear among the richest families in Latin America.
 It was said that she possessed a magnificent collection of jewelry.
 The Somoza family owned numerous luxury properties inside and outside Nicaragua.

-Her life as a widow was spent in the social circles of her native Nicaragua and in the United States, where she lived next to her firstborn Lillian Somoza of Seville-Sacasa.
+Her life as a widow was spent in the social circles of her native Nicaragua and in the United States, where she lived next to her firstborn Lillian Somoza de Seville-Sacasa.
 On different occasion, her daughters-in-law granted her a preferential position to theirs as first ladies.
 Even during the rule of her son "Tachito", Salvadora entered the receptions and galas with her daughter-in-law Hope.

 In the spring of 1983, Salvadora Debayle de Somoza set the fate of her fortune.
 Her will began by saying: "Being in full use of my mental faculties, being free from harshness, threats or undue influence of any person, I make public and declare this my last will and testament [...]".
 She named universal heir of all her fortune and transferred all her real, personal or mixed properties to her daughter Lillian Somoza Debayle of Seville Sacasa, because she had given her "roof and has taken care of me for more than fifteen years".
 This was immediately disputed by the family of her eldest son Luis Somoza Debayle.

-She died in February 1987 in Washington, DC, with her daughter Lillian and her family by her side.

 The family of Doña Salvadora was key to the consolidation of the Somoza dynasty.
 During her husband's rule, several of her relatives held strategic positions in politics: